Placement Assessment & Educational Planning | Westmoreland County Community College, Youngwood, Pennsylvania

 planning/advising session, we recommend that you review the following information with your student prior to their visit with a pathways advisor to ensure all questions/concerns are addressed at that time:

-• The student should be prepared to take detailed notes about the information covered with the pathways advisor.
+• The student should be prepared to take detailed notes about the information covered with the Pathways Advisor.